Shadi-Aldabbas/waa-may-2022-final-project-Spring-Army/README.md

  - Tenant is the one who is looking for a rental house.
 She/He can search the house according to the requirements and get the results accordingly.

 Dashboard Page for admins:
-- Display the last 10 properties rented.
+- Display the last 10 properties rented. // Done
-- Display 10 most recent tenants.
+- Display 10 most recent tenants. // Done
-- Display total income per location.
+- Display total income per location.  // Done
 - Add more features as you see fit.

 Dashboard Page for landlords:
-- Display properties.
+- Display properties. // Done
-- Display total income per location.
+- Display total income per location. // Done
-- Display 10 properties whose leases end in a month.
+- Display 10 properties whose leases end in a month. // Done
 - Add more features as you see fit.

 ####  Functional  Requirements